mm-zzg/vchub-en-v50/docs/management-platform/networking.md

 1. If "Require Two Way Authentication" is disabled on **Node A**, only the  “Outgoing Connections“ list is displayed.
    ![alt text](4.png)
-   Just after creating an outgoing connection, the status of the node's outgoing connection is shown as **Faulted**.
+   Just after creating an outgoing connection, the status of the node's outgoing connection is shown as **Faulted**.<br>
-   The status of the data in the "Outgoing Connections" list depends on the operations performed on the ”Incoming Connections” page of **Node B**  for both certificates and incoming connections.
+   The status of the data in the "Outgoing Connections" list depends on the operations performed on the ”Incoming Connections” page of **Node B**  for both certificates and incoming connections.<br>
    The status of the outgoing address is displayed as **Running** only if the certificate and the incoming connection are all approved on **Node B's** "Incoming Connections" page.
 1. If "Require Two Way Authentication" is enabled on **Node A** , both the  “Outgoing Connections“ list and the "Certificate" list will be shown.
    ![alt text](5.png)
    In this case, you must first **allow Node B’s certificate** in the certificate list on Node A’s outgoing connections page.
-Only after that will Node A appear in the incoming connection list on Node B.
+Only after that will Node A appear in the incoming connection list on Node B.<br>
    The status of Node A’s outgoing connection will be shown as **"Running"** only when all the following conditions are met:
       1. On Node A’s "Outgoing Connections" page, Node B’s  certificate in the "Certificate" list has been approved.
       2. On Node B’s "Incoming Connections" page:
          - Node A’s certificate has been approved .
          - Node A’s incoming connection has been approved.

-**Outgoing Connection Actions:** On the **outgoing connections list**, the following actions are available for each outgoing connection:
+**Outgoing Connection Actions:** On the outgoing connections list, the following actions are available for each outgoing connection:

    - **Enable**: Activates the outgoing connection.
    - **Edit**: Opens a dialog window to modify the outgoing connection configuration.
    - **Delete**: Removes the outgoing connection.After deletion, if this node was part of a connected network with other nodes, the connection will be terminated.

-**Certificate Actions:** On the **certificate list**, the following actions are available for each certificate:
+**Certificate Actions:** On the certificate list, the following actions are available for each certificate:

    - **Allow**: Accepts the certificate and enables connection with the corresponding outgoing node.
    - **Reject**: Denies the certificate.Once rejected, the node will no longer be able to establish a network connection with this node.